 The layout of the Polynesian was probably our biggest complaint.
 It is laid out much like a moderate hotel at Disney World.
 In other words the lobby, gift shop, and quick service restaurant are in one building.
 Then the rooms are spread out throughout the remaining buildings.

-This isn’t a big deal if you are staying at a moderate resort.
+The hike isn’t a big deal if you are staying at a moderate resort since you know you are saving money.
 We love Disney’s Port Orleans hotels, which have a similar property layout.
 However, the Port Orleans Resorts don’t cost $650 a night.
 For that high price, you kind of expect a deluxe feeling.